wp-plugins/ose-firewall/readme.txt

 1. Admin Panel of OSE Firewall Security
 2. IP Management Panel of OSE Firewall Security
 3. Virus Scanner of OSE Firewall Security
+4. Website Security Seal

 == Changelog ==
+= 2.1.4 =
+* Enhancement: Improved Germany Language Translation.
+Credits to <a href="http://alexander.pfabel.de">Alexander Pfabel</a>
+* Enhancement: Added the debug mode option in the configuration panel to turn off error displaying function in the frontend.
+Credits to <a href="http://wordpress.org/support/profile/lewismedia">Wombat</a>

 = 2.1.3 =
 * Enhancement: Added the function to check if the curl_exec is enabled for a hosting account, if so, the Stop Forum Spam function will be disabled.
 * Enhancement: Improve the backend css file to adjust the font-size to match default wordpress font-size.
 Credits to <a href="http://alexander.pfabel.de">Alexander Pfabel</a>